 CLL Research Projects

 MOON SHOTS PROGRAM

-MD Anderson scientists and physicians have been at the forefront in every major advance against CLL in the last 25 years.
+MD Anderson scientists and physicians have been at the forefront in every major advance against chronic lymphocytic leukemia (CLL) in the last 25 years.
 Our team developed the current standard-of-care therapy, which might cure up to one-third of CLL patients.
 Now, the Chronic Lymphocytic Leukemia (CLL) Moon Shot® team is studying more promising treatments for CLL and leading a crucial shift from cytotoxic chemotherapy to well-tolerated oral therapies.